pawurb/node-postgres-wiki/pg.md

   done();
 });

-//your process will not exit because the pool is holding open, idle connections to the server
+//your process will not exit immediately because the pool is holding open, idle connections to the server

 pg.end();
 //the pool will dispose of all clients and your process will terminate